jshirota/Earthworm/README.md

 -Enables common spatial operations and predicates as extension methods for IGeometry to avoid verbose interface casting code.

 -Provides class code generation for meta programming (i.e. code generation tools or runtime compilation via CodeDom or Roslyn).
+Supports C# and Visual Basic.

 -All mapped classes implement INotifyPropertyChanged (for use with WPF).
 All mapped properties automatically raise the PropertyChanged event upon property setter access (via IL weaving) without using an AOP library.